When I graduated school I was probably wearing some scuffed brogues and an old T-shirt because I was on holiday in

 When I graduated I wore an electric blue dress that hit mid thigh w gold heels.
 The heels matched both my dress and my graduation gown which was a shiny green. it was outdoors and since my dress was nearly backless I had one of those adhesive bras from VS, where it has erm..tape? on the side, well the humidity and heat didnt help it stick to well so I was having to reach into my gown every now and then to adjust myself so you should try taking EVERYTHING into account when wearing undergarments and such. just make sure your heals match your gown and dress. oh and dont get something that bells out at the bottom of the dress, it would make your gown look poofy. and since youre going to dinner in the evening maybe something floral wouldnt go very well, thats just me thought. hmm i think thats about it :)posted over 4 years ago

 :D thanks. we got a little over a week left, so still got time guess.
-Now it seem’s a group of us friends might all go out to the CLUB that same night !!! lol … now whats the adviceposted about 4 years ago
+Now it seem’s a group of us friends might all go out to the CLUB that same night !!! lol … now whats the adviceposted over 4 years ago

 I’d get a cute mini dress in nice color or pattern.
-You can wear a cardigan over it to make it look nicer for the graduation then take it off later for the club.posted about 4 years ago
+You can wear a cardigan over it to make it look nicer for the graduation then take it off later for the club.posted over 4 years ago

 hmm well i think what i wore would def fit into the club scene since it hit mid thigh and was electric blue, the front was also erm, kinda droopy ish so it showed a subtle amount of cleavage. id say go for a color, not a pattern. a vibrant color that goes w the color of the gown and heels. if youre not wearing a gown then choose something w a bold color but classy that you can later play it up w accessories. ask your girl friends who theyre gonna do it, im sure they have some great ideas :)